Highly Sensitive Child 101

-Music Therapy for Highly Sensitive Kids: A Calm Approach
+Music Therapy for Highly Sensitive Kids: Simple Sounds That Make a Difference

 Hi, I'm Jill!